88um/requests/README.md

  - JRequest is a for-fun project designed to be a capable java.net API wrapper

- - I will continue updating this repo until I get bored
+ - This repo will continually be updated with any additions that come to mind

  - Feel free to open any issues/pull requests

 # How to use